 I cannot accept any assignment via email, for any reason.
 All files must be submitted via the assignment tool in the Blackboard modules.
-It is your responsibility to make sure the assignment submitted properly before the due date.
-No documents will be accepted after the submission deadline has passed for any reason.

 Additionally, all files must be submitted as .docx documents (Microsoft Word).
-I cannot accept .pdf, .pages, .odt, .rtf, or .txt files.
+I cannot accept .gdoc, .pages, .odt, .rtf, or .txt files.